 Swollen testicles or lumps in your testicles can be worrying and sometimes painful.

 A swollen testicle or a lump in your testicle isn’t usually a sign of a serious condition.
-However, it can cause testicular pain should always be checked by your GP as it can be a symptom of an underlying condition.
+However, testicular pain should always be checked by your GP as it can be a symptom of an underlying condition.
 In most cases, testicular lumps and swellings can be successfully treated.

-If you’re experiencing agonising testicle pain, nausea, vomiting and abdominal pain and your scrotum is swollen and tender, call 999 immediately.
-You may have a testicular torsion (twisted testicle), a very serious condition that’s most common in young males aged 10–20.
+If you’re experiencing agonising testicle pain, nausea, vomiting and abdominal pain, and your scrotum is swollen and tender, call 999 immediately.
+You may have a testicular torsion.
+This is when the testicle, inside the scrotum, twists and cuts off its blood supply.
+This is a very serious condition which is most common in young males aged 10-20.

 A swelling or lump on a testicle is the most common symptom of testicular cancer.
 Testicular cancer is rare and is most likely to affect men in their early 30s.
 If you spot any change in the look or feel of your testicles, see your GP as soon as possible.